-This paper is intended for users of Websense TRITON AP-WEB with Web Cloud Module who want to download full Web traffic logs for retention and analysis.
-Once you have enabled traffic logging in TRITON AP-WEB, you can schedule a regular process to download the logs and save them to a location of your choice.
+Once you have enabled traffic logging in the Forcepoint Cloud Security Gateway Portal, also known as the cloud portal, you can schedule a regular process to download the logs and save them to a location of your choice.
 Logs are retained in the cloud service for 14 days.